 "Quality at speed"

-Testing today is more a sum of moving parts that need to be orchestrated together perfectly to achieve "quality at speed".
+Testing today is more a sum of moving parts that need to be orchestrated together perfectly to achieve "quality at speed."
 Organizations also want to orchestrate tests as part of a release.
-Test results and quality data can therefore serve as feedback for the quality and risk of the release, as well as the efficiency of IT delivery as a whole.
+Test results and quality data can serve as feedback for the quality and risk of the release, as well as the efficiency of IT delivery as a whole.
 Orchestration also means that the teams must think about the best and fastest way to get feedback.
 This means on what level we automate the testing and what tests are run at what time, not all tests need to run every time.

-In this context, one of the ways of having a better view of the continuous testing within the CI/CD pipeline is to use customized dashboards, a practice that is being adopted by many DevOps teams and organizations.
-These dashboards give insight whether the quality risks that need to be covered have indeed been covered before (parts of) the IT system is (are) deployed to the next environment.
+In this context, one way to better view the continuous testing within the CI/CD pipeline is to use customized dashboards, a practice adopted by many DevOps teams and organizations.
+These dashboards give an insight into whether the quality risks that need to be covered have indeed been covered before (parts of) the IT system is (are) deployed to the following environment.

 Another promising development is the rise of artificial intelligence (AI) technologies that provide "smart" test orchestration.
-In the – near – future, with the addition of machine learning capabilities, systems will be able to automatically determine the tests that are required in the release and production cycles.
+In the near future, with the addition of machine learning capabilities, systems will be able to automatically determine the tests required in the release and production cycles.

 How do we realize test orchestration?

 In order to realize test orchestration in DevOps:

 - Create visibility of quality processes by implementing customized QA dashboards across the CI/CD pipelines.

 - Ensure that DevOps teams are properly supported by specialized people for tasks that the teams don't have the knowledge and/or capacity for or which are at another organizational level (an example are end-to-end-regression-tests-on-demand by a service team).